ufoscout/go-up/README.md

 | Go-Up         |             2.100 KB |
 | Viper         |            10.500 KB |

+<ins>The Viper based binary file is 5 times bigger than the other implementations!</ins>

 (Build performed with go1.10 linux/amd64 on Ubuntu 16.04)

-__The Viper based binary file is 5 times bigger than the other implementations!__